tobicn/TobiasConstien/_posts/2026-07-16-data-visualisation-cheats.md

 That’s all.
 ----

 Let us not lie with data visualisations.
-I'm hoping to collect similar examples - if you have any, *[let me know](mailto:tobias.constien@ucdconnect.ie)!*
+You can read a really great blog post on this topic from Michal Szudejko on the [TowardsDataScience](https://towardsdatascience.com/how-not-to-cheat-with-data-visualizations-46fa9c8e13b0/) blog.
+I'm hoping to collect additional examples and add them here - if you have any, *[let me know](mailto:tobias.constien@ucdconnect.ie)!*